Therapists vs. Psychiatrists

 Therapists

 A therapist provides counseling services to patients in need of mental health care.
-They may work as a marriage counselor, child therapist, clinical psychologist, or another licensed position.
-During therapy, they can perform assessments, make diagnoses, and treat mental health disorders through a combination of approaches and methods.
+Depending on their license and state scope of practice, they may work as a professional counselor, marriage and family therapist, clinical social worker, psychologist, or another licensed professional.

 Therapists are limited in terms of their ability to prescribe medications to their patients.
 However, there are a few exceptions.
-Some states allow licensed psychologists trained in clinical psychopharmacology to prescribe certain medications to treat mental health conditions.
+A small number of jurisdictions allow specially trained psychologists to prescribe psychotropic medications after additional education and legal authorization.

 Psychiatrists

-A psychiatrist’s medical degree allows them to not just diagnose medical conditions, but also prescribe medications when needed.
-Psychiatrists work with patients to diagnose, treat, and prevent mental, emotional and behavioral issues.
-They can work in a variety of settings, including private practice, clinics, community centers, hospice programs, and many other places.
+A psychiatrist’s medical degree allows them not only to diagnose medical conditions but also to prescribe medications when needed.
+Psychiatrists work with patients to diagnose, treat, and prevent mental, emotional, and behavioral issues.
+They can work in a variety of settings, including private practice, clinics, community centers, hospice programs, and more.

 Is a Psychiatrist a Therapist?